 - Undated pages with 3 to 6 months available depending on use

 - Great for non-committed trackers

 Similar to the Clever Fox Planner above, the GoGirl Planner offers a weekly format with space on one side of the open page to track appointments and then to the right set priorities, to-do lists, habit tracking and doodle.

-However, the goals, vision and focus are placed in pages at other points in the planner vs on the weekly or monthly views.
-This is really about your preference for repeating goals and seeing them in front of you each day or week.
+Goals, vision and focus modules are placed in pages at other points in the planner vs on the weekly or monthly views.
+Having these sections available each week is really about your preference for repeating goals and seeing them in front of you each day or week.

 Types of GoGirl Planner Available

 - It comes in multiple colours

 - Stickers included